 Tritone Heliotype: The single plate that produced this collotype postcard was first inked in black and then again in a lighter blue.
 Both colors were then printed simultaneously.
 This manner of inking developed by Ernest Edwards has been in use since the 1870’s

-As in color lithography multiple collotype plates could be employed to create a color image and they began being used this way in 1873.
+As in color lithography, multiple collotype plates could be employed to create a color image.
+The first known souvenir cards to use this method were produced by Giulio Danesi of Rome in 1872.
 There were two different approaches to the way these multiple plates could combine color.
 One method was to treat each color as a solid tone; blues would print blue, greens would print green, and only in a few areas would they overlap.
 In most cases color was applied locally.
 With lithography overlays of transparent color splatter were routinely employed to create new colors but in collotype its small distinctive broken ridges of opaque color can only blend optically.
 This inevitably leaves much of the white of the paper exposed producing prints with greater luminosity than found in chromolithographs, but just as often the image could look excessively pale.
-While the subtlety of detail rendered was immense, the lack of color blending often created an artificial look.
+While the immense subtlety of detail the process rendered should have made it the most accurate method of color reproduction, the technique was highly susceptible to variations moisture when producing plates and when printing.
+This made it very difficult to correctly balance out the tonal differences on all three plates needed for color printing.
+This often gave dominance to one hue, and the lack of color blending could also create an artificial look.